scribd/scribd.github.io/_posts/2021-03-16-introducing-lucid-a-swift-library-for-building-robust-data-flows.md

 Lucid is a Swift library which provides a series of convenient tools for building robust data layers for applications.

-We built it at Scribd with three main ideas in mind:
+We built it with three main ideas in mind:

 - **Declarative**: Lucid makes it easy to declare complex data models and provides the tools to use it with plain Swift code.
 - **Modularity**: Use the technologies which suits your data flow the best.
 Lucid gives you the infrastructure to seamlessly integrate the stack you want to use.